protieusz/DragonFruit/README.md

 ## VIK Certification

-This DragonFruit keyboard is VIK certified as per Sadek of Fingerpunch's [VIK standard](://github.com/sadekbaroudi/vik#keyboard-sample-cards).
+This DragonFruit keyboard is VIK certified   per Sadek of Fingerpunch's [VIK standard](://github.com/sadekbaroudi/vik#keyboard-sample-cards).
 Read more about what VIK standard does to the custom keyboard with custom pointing devices like trackballs, trackpads,etc in Sadek's VIK standard in his [GitHub](://github.com/sadekbaroudi/vik#keyboard-sample-cards).

 | Category                 | Classification          | Response           |
 | -----------------------  | ----------------------- | ------------------ |